jonasmoons/data-driven-learning/README.md

 * [Week 5: text mining and cross-validation](examples/examples-5.ipynb)

 ### Exercises
 These are exercises you can make during the lesson to test your knowledge.
 You **don't** need to submit these with the final assignment.
+See the folder for the material.
 You can find the exercises in the slides.

 ### Slides
 These are PDF versions of the slides I give every week.